The Swiss Institutions of Art of the Würth Group

 A multinational with a commitment to society, art and culture

 This company’s commitment to society, art and culture makes it unique.
 Prof Dr h.c. mult.
 Reinhold Würth, currently Chairman of the Supervisory Board (Stiftungsaufsichtsrats) of the Würth Group, and his wife Carmen Würth (*1937) founded the Stiftung Würth (Würth Foundation) in 1987.
-The foundation promotes projects in art, culture, social affairs, education and research, integration and sport.
+The foundation promotes projects in the arts, culture, social affairs, education, research, integration, and sports.

 Prof. Dr. h.c. mult.
 Reinhold Würth.
 Photo Credit: Würth Archive

-Decades earlier, both showed keen interest in social issues, art and culture.
+Decades earlier, both had shown keen interest in social issues, art, and culture.
 They started collecting art around 1970.
-Today, the Würth Collection comprises about 20,000 works of art from more than 500 years of art history, from the late Middle Ages to modern and contemporary art – mainly paintings and sculptures.
+Today, the Würth Collection comprises approximately 20,000 works of art spanning more than 500 years of art history, from the late Middle Ages to modern and contemporary art, primarily featuring paintings and sculptures.

 Carmen Würth.
 Photo Credit: Würth Archive

-The works are regularly exhibited free of charge in the 15 museums, art galleries and art cabinets the company has set up and manages in Europe.
+The works are regularly exhibited free of charge in the 15 museums, art galleries, and art cabinets the company has established and manages in Europe.
 The Würth Collection also presents its works at exhibitions in other museums and institutions.

 Museum Würth 2 in Künzelsau.
 Photo Credit: Würth Archive